Tarenorerer: Resistance

 In 1828, Tarenorerer returned to northern Tasmania, where she gathered a guerrilla band of Indigenous warriors of both sexes and lead them against the colonists.
 As she was able to train them in using firearms, they were successful.
 George Augustus Robinson referred to her as an Amazon and was very concerned about her ability to incite a revolution.
 Tarenorerer escaped to Port Sorell with her brothers Linnetower and Line-ne-like-kayver and two sisters but was captured by sealers and taken to the Hunter Islands.
 They were then taken to Bird Island to catch seals and mutton birds.

+Robinson also recorded words of her native language.

-In December 1830 Tarenorerer was taken to Swan Island, where her identity was revealed.
+In December 1830, Tarenorerer was taken to Swan Island, where her identity was revealed.
 Her capture, Robinson said, was "a matter of considerable importance to the peace and tranquillity of those districts where she and her formidable coadjutors had made themselves so conspicuous in their wanton and barbarous aggression".
 She was imprisoned at the Gun Carriage (Vansittart) Island, where she fell sick and died of influenza in prison.